vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the evening, I went to downtown Berkeley to buy groceries.
 I checked out of Trader Joe's at 5:19 PM.
 Then I went to Udupi Palace and ordered a spinach masala dosa.

+## Saturday September 26

+### Morning trip to Walgreens for flu shot and purchases

+In the morning, I made a trip to the Walgreens at Gilman Street.
+I headed out from home a little before 10 AM and arrived at the store at around 10:20 AM.

+I first visited the pharmacy and got a quadrivalent flu shot.
+I was done with the flu shot a little after 10:30 AM.
+I paid just $25 for it; the discount was due to Balance Rewards with Walgreens.

+After that, I shopped and checked out.
+My checkout was at 10:38 AM.